bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 .. figure:: _static/Settings_KeyboardLayout1.png

 The selected option will appear in the VNC console kayboard layout parameter when accessing a VM via concole.
-The selected option is also saved to account tags.
+The selected option is also saved to user tags.

 Look and Feel
 ~~~~~~~~~~~~~~~~~~~~~~